ritwik098/Mixmax-translator-enhancement/README.md

 >
 > leave Activate API URL blank

 7. Refresh Gmail with Mixmax installed.
 Click Compose and hover over the Enhance menu.
-You should see the Translators enhancement at the top.
+You should see the Translator enhancement at the top.
 Note that you might need to restart Chrome in "insecure" mode for local testing - see instructions [here].

 [Mixmax Dashboard]: <https://app.mixmax.com/dashboard/>
 [here]: <http://developer.mixmax.com/docs/variables-in-templates#insecure-content-https-request-blocked-when-develo>